-Once you have removed the camchain, take out the movable guide (3) and the bush (2) by unscrewing the retaining bolt (1).
+After removing the camchain, take out the movable guide (3) by unscrewing the retaining bolt (4).

-Use an engineering chisel to remove the woodruff key (4) from its housing in the clutch side crank-shaft end, and then extract the timing gear (5).
+Use an engineering chisel to remove the woodruff key (2) from its housing in the clutch side crankshaft end, and then extract the timing gear (1).